Bowlen Family Members Detail Internal Battle For The Broncos: 'None Of This Had To Happen'

 The last four seasons have seen a drop off with the team tallying losing seasons.

-In 2014, Pat publicly acknowledged he was suffering from Alzheimers, and he gave up control over day-to-day operations of the team.
+In 2014, Pat publicly acknowledged he was suffering from Alzheimer’s disease, and he gave up control over day-to-day operations of the team.

 At the time, his wife Annabel said in a statement,